Communities in Norfolk County, Ontario: Port Ryerse

+R

 Rattlesnake Harbour

 Rattlesnake Harbour (42.879172°N 80.411596°W) is a hamlet in Norfolk County that is located north of Nixon.
 Despite the name, there is no harbour in Rattlesnake Harbour and agriculture is the main industry – not fishing.
 Rattlesnakes can be found among the wilderness, giving the name the same appeal to locals as Frogmore to the distant southwest.

 Renton

 Renton (42.859482°N 80.22028°W) is a hamlet in Norfolk County that is between Simcoe and Jarvis in Haldimand County.
 There was a truckers' diner (which burnt down in the spring of 2010) and there is also a golf course in the vicinity.
 Agriculture is the main industry and the population has remained stagnant over the past 20 years.

-To the north is the town of Boston.
-Simcoe lies to the west, Townsend is to the northeast, while Jarvis is to the east.

 Rhineland

 Rhineland is a hamlet in Norfolk County that has agriculture as the main industry.
 Commerce is absent and the hamlet has a church and rural housing.
 While tobacco is the crop of choice, lavender is being experimented as a possible replacement crop for the region.
 The program began as a government pilot program in 2003 and is providing a chance for a "one-industry area" to diversify into other industries to acclimatize itself into a changing global economy.

-It is located northwest of Lynedoch and Pine Grove.
-The name comes from the original German settlers who came to this land in the 19th century.
-It is also located southeast of Tillsonburg where the closest shopping mall for Rhineland residents can be found.
-Children here go to Delhi District Secondary School or Valley Heights Secondary School for their high school education and elementary school children go to Delhi Public School or Courtland Public School.